syl20bnr/spacemacs-elpa-mirror/melpa/basic-mode-readme.txt

 You can also customize the number of columns to use for line numbers, see variable `basic-line-number-cols'.
 The default value is 0, which means not using line numbers at all.

+Formatting is also affected by the customizable variables `basic-delete-trailing-whitespace' and `delete-trailing-lines' (from simple.el).